maskiran/taurus/docs/test_module.md

 # Test Case Setup (function to run at the start of every test case)
 Just like module setup that runs at the start of module (once), a function can be provided that runs at the start of **every** test case.
 Instead of the developer calling this function explicitly in the code, taurus engine takes care of this call.

-The function must be defined as **def test_case_setup(tc: TestCase)**
+Define the function as:

 ```python
 def test_case_setup(tc: TestCase):
     return "output"
 ```

 From the previous example, the test case would create a temp file in the directory created by the module_setup.
-Lets move this code (creation of the temp file) from the test case into the test setup.
-(This assumes that every test case needs to create a temporary file).
+Move this code (creation of the temp file) from the test case into the test setup.
+(This assumes that every test case needs a temporary file).
 The output of the test case setup is accessible to the test case as **tc.test_case_setup_output**

 ```python
 import tempfile